sentient-agi/Sentient-Enclaves-Framework/README.md

 Pipeline supports SLC buffer level encryption for secure data transferring without leaks between enclave and host, and content encryption (encryption/decryption protocol and test tools) between host and outer storage (S3 at the moment), and multi-hop PRE re-encryption protocol and test tools for data protection between enclave and third-party systems during data transferring though many points in the cloud or for content protection between many participants/users in a network and on Sentient platform.

 Keys are stored securely in a KMS service and locally can be stored in TPM devices (on EC2 instance).
+(WIP)

 ## Transparent VSock Proxies

 Transparent VSock Proxies supports port forwarding and NAT for inbound and outbound TCP streams, and include original destination address retrieving from TCP stream, with sending/receiving requests/responses to/from original destination address from request.

-It gives full support of networking stack (securely, on demand, with kill-switch for sensitive computations during run-time) for enclaves and for higher level networking protocols over VSock (VirtIO VM sockets) for data exchange in forward and reverse proxy mode, with ports aggregation up to full-cone scheme support, via NetFilter rules for Linux kernel networking subsystem.
+It gives full support of networking stack (securely, on demand, with kill-switch (WIP) for sensitive computations during run-time) for enclaves and for higher level networking protocols over VSock (VirtIO VM sockets) for data exchange in forward and reverse proxy mode, with ports aggregation up to full-cone scheme support, via NetFilter rules for Linux kernel networking subsystem.

 It is heavily relying on Linux networking stack and custom reproducible Linux kernel builds with networking stack support for enclaves.

+The reverse and forward proxying schemes are supported for p2p proxying, transparent port to VSock forwarding (many-to-many listeners scheme, with requiring according number of port forwaring proxies to listeners), and fully transparent proxying (full-cone NAT and port porwarding, with many-to-many listeners scheme, and requiring only one proxy instance for each side, host and enclave), to provide networking stack access for enclave apps (in case of forward proxy) and provide confidential services hosted in enclave (in case of reverse proxy).

 ## Web server for remote attestation inside the enclave (WIP)